| 1998 |

 |

-BMP4/Smad5-dependent stress erythropoiesis pathway drives expansion of a specific population of stress erythroid progenitors in fetal liver; defects in BMP4/Smad5 signaling preferentially affect stress erythroid progenitors causing fetal anemia. |
+BMP4/Smad5-dependent stress erythropoiesis pathway expands stress erythroid progenitors in the fetal liver; defects in BMP4/Smad5 signaling preferentially impair expansion of stress (not steady-state) erythroid progenitors, causing fetal anemia in flexed-tail mutants. |

 Developmental biology |